Anbe Sivam: Development

-In the late 1990s, Kamal Haasan narrated the premise of a film to the director K. S. Ravikumar as they sought to collaborate following Avvai Shanmughi (1996).
+In the late 1990s, Kamal Haasan narrated the premise of a film to the director K. S. Ravikumar as they sought to collaborate following Avvai Shanmugi (1996).
 The initial script followed two men who meet in a train, quarrel, become friends and ultimately, one of them sacrifices everything for the other man.
 One individual was a Sri Lankan Tamil communist, while the other was a person who followed a right-wing political belief.
 Haasan had wanted to act in the film alongside Mohanlal, but Ravikumar refused the opportunity, saying it was not his usual film genre of expertise.
 Haasan and Ravikumar instead moved on to work on a different project titled Thenali (2000) and chose to make the film's title character a Sri Lankan Tamil as discussed in the earlier script.

 After completing the draft for the film's script with alterations in early 2002, Haasan approached the Malayalam filmmaker Priyadarshan to direct it.
 The two men were keen to work together since the late 1990s, and upon reading the script, Priyadarshan believed that it had the potential to be an "emotional love story".
 The film's title Anbe Sivam was derived from the Shaivite saint Tirumular's poem Tirumantiram.
 In June 2002, Priyadarshan opted out of the project owing to creative differences.
-Sundar C. came in as a replacement to work on the film.
+Sundar C came in as a replacement to work on the film.
 Anbe Sivam was co-produced and distributed by V. Swaminathan, K. Muralitharan and G. Venugopal under the production banner of Lakshmi Movie Makers.